eclipse/kuksa.val/doc/system-architecture.md

 In the following we will provide some more specific example of consumer and provider components.

 ## Providers
 Components providing data for leaves in the VSS tree are called  *data-providers*.
 Technically they are just normal KUKSA.val clients.
 Sometimes you will see data-providers to be referred to as "feeders".

-Usually, a data-provider will gather some data from a vehicle using any kind of standard or proprietary protocol, convert its representation the one mandated by VSS and set the VSS signal using the VISS or GRPC protocol.
+A data-provider will gather some data from a vehicle  using whatever standard or proprietary protocol is needed to access the data.
+It will then convert the gathered data to the representation defined in a VSS model and provide those standard signals to the VSS server using the VISS or GRPC protocol.

-If a provider also supports affecting vehicle systems based on a desired state being set via the VSS server, it is an *actuation-provider*.
+If a provider also supports affecting vehicle systems, based on a desired state being set via the VSS server, it is an *actuation-provider*.
 Depending on the system design, a provider can be designed to fulfil both the roles as data-provider and actuation-provider.

 The following picture shows different kinds of possible KUKSA.val providers